-This is a new module in PERMAS V18 and allows great runtime improvements for larger contact models by using an innovative Contact-Multigrid-Solver.
+This represents the third generation of contact solvers (see fig. 121) and allows great runtime improvements for larger contact models by using an innovative Contact-Multigrid-Solver.
 This solver consists of two orthogonal approaches.
 Both approaches significantly reduce the order of floating point operations and thus the runtime benefit increases with the size of the contact problem.